Labour Party (Ireland): Early history

 In Larkin's absence, William O'Brien became the dominant figure in the Irish Transport and General Workers' Union (ITGWU) and wielded considerable influence in the Labour Party.
 O'Brien also dominated the Irish Trades Union Congress.
 The Labour Party, led by Thomas Johnson from 1917, declined to contest the 1918 general election in order to allow the election to take the form of a plebiscite on Ireland's constitutional status (although some candidates did run in Belfast constituencies under the Labour banner against Unionist candidates).
 It also refrained from contesting the 1921 elections.
-As a result, the party was left outside Dáil Éireann during the vital years of the independence struggle, though Johnson sat in the First Dáil.
+As a result, the party was left outside Dáil Éireann during the vital years of the independence struggle.